-However, doctors and internists gradually learned about the drug’s potential benefits, especially when given at low amounts.
-In 1981, the U.S. Food and Drug Administration (FDA) approved trazodone for treating major depressive disorder under the brand name Desyrel.
+However, doctors and internists gradually learned about the drug’s potential benefits, especially when given in low amounts.
+In 1981, the U.S. Food and Drug Administration (FDA) approved trazodone for treating major depressive disorder under the name Desyrel.
 (2)

 Since the FDA has not yet approved trazodone as an anxiety treatment, it can be prescribed off-label.
 Trazodone is expected to lessen anxiety by influencing the relevant neurotransmitters.
 Antidepressants like Zoloft for anxiety, however, are more typically used as first-line anxiety medications, but you can also consider trazodone for anxiety for its off-label usage.

-It can improve your stamina level, appetite, and mood while reducing anxiety and insomnia.
+It can improve stamina, appetite, and mood while reducing anxiety and insomnia.
 Today, the medication is widely used to treat insomnia, unipolar depression, and anxiety disorders.

 Trazodone boosts the central nervous system’s natural neurotransmitters.
-Serotonin is one of these crucial neurotransmitters that deliver signals between nerve cells in the brain and other body parts.
+Serotonin is a crucial neurotransmitter that delivers signals between nerve cells in the brain and other body parts.
 (3) It alters the neurotransmitters in the brain by activating some nerves while blocking the uptake of serotonin by others.

 Serotonin plays a critical role in many vital physiological processes, including maintaining our circadian rhythm and strengthening digestion, sleep, appetite, memory, sexual function, and skeletal health, in addition to boosting mood and reducing anxiety.
-(4) According to research, lower serotonin levels have been linked with an elevation in depression, anxiety, and other mental health issues.
+(4) According to research, lower serotonin levels are linked to increased depression, anxiety, and other mental health issues.
 (5)

 Trazodone belongs to the group of drugs known as serotonin antagonists and reuptake inhibitors (SARIs), also known as serotonin modulators or phenylpiperazine antidepressants.
 (5) It selectively prevents dopamine, norepinephrine, and serotonin from reuptake at particular serotonin receptors, such as the 5-HT2A receptor.
-This process results in a potential increase in the amount of serotonin, norepinephrine, and dopamine that may pass through nerve cells.
+This process increases serotonin, norepinephrine, and dopamine that may pass through nerve cells.
 These elevated serotonin levels result in a healthier, more coordinated brain, which can help manage depression, anxiety, and sleep problems.

 According to clinical trials, the effectiveness of trazodone is on par with that of other medication classes like TCAs, SSRIs, and SNRIs.
-However, trazodone has better tolerability than second-generation SSRIs, which are strongly linked to sexual problems, insomnia, and anxiety.
+However, trazodone tolerates better than second-generation SSRIs, which are strongly linked to sexual problems, insomnia, and anxiety.

-Trazodone’s ability to effectively reduce anxiety while also addressing insomnia and other mental health issues has been demonstrated in several earlier research.
+Several earlier research studies have demonstrated Trazodone’s ability to effectively reduce anxiety while addressing insomnia and other mental health issues.

 All these studies collectively demonstrated that trazodone could help manage anxiety and other associated symptoms.

 The medication has a sedative effect on many people, resulting in a relaxed, sleepy feeling.
-The drug is increasingly widely used for patients with severe insomnia as a bedtime sleep aid.
+The drug is increasingly widely used as a bedtime sleep aid for patients with severe insomnia.
 (9)